An Online Commencement Celebration will be conducted in place of a virtual commencement for the Fall 2020 term.

 - To see if your degree has been awarded, please refer to your unofficial grade report.
 The graduation check-out process takes two to four weeks time to complete after all grades have been received.
 The Office of the Registrar’s Record Analysts verify that all degree requirements have been satisfied.
 Please be patient through the degree conferral process.

-- All Fall 2019 degree candidates, whether or not you are planning to attend the Fall 2019 Commencement Ceremony, must submit a Commencement Ceremony Reply.
-The information provided on the Commencement Reply is utilized for the Commencement Program, photographers, the reader at the Commencement Ceremony, and the UNI Alumni Association.
+- All Fall degree candidates, whether or not you are planning to attend the Fall Commencement Ceremony, must submit a Commencement Ceremony RSVP.
+The information provided on the Commencement RSVP is utilized for the Commencement Program and Online Commencement Celebration.

-- If you are a degree candidate completing your degree requirements in another semester, but would like to participate in the Fall 2019 Commencement Ceremony, you may attend the ceremony if you fill out the Commencement Reply.
-Doing so will allow a reader card to be prepared for you.
-Also, you must complete an Application for Graduation by November 10 for the semester you will graduate to ensure inclusion in the Commencement Program.
+- If you are a degree candidate completing your degree requirements in another semester, but would like to participate in the Fall Commencement Ceremony, you may attend the ceremony if you fill out the Commencement RSVP.
+Doing so will allow your name to be printed in the program and included in the Online Commencement Celebration.
+Also, you must complete an Application for Graduation by November 1 for the semester you will graduate to ensure inclusion in the Commencement Program.
 Academic honors earned will be recognized in the semester you complete your degree requirements.

 - The names and academic honors of those students who graduated at the end of the Summer term are automatically included in the Fall Commencement Program since no Summer Commencement Ceremony is held.